 Target the lye solution and the oils to have starting temperatures within 10 degrees of each other.
 Don’t be OCD about temperature!
 We don’t want you cooling one in ice and heating the other the microwave for split seconds trying to achieve the perfect temperature.
-Right now it is almost spring, start considering slight drops in your beginning temperatures.
+Right now it is almost spring; start considering slight drops in your beginning temperatures.
 July is the coolest you start a batch of soap.
 January is the warmest temperature target month.
 Try temperatures around 130 right now, and 110 to 120 in July.
-Be forewarned, there are ingredients that can cause these generalizations to be ignored.
+However, there are ingredients that can cause these generalizations to be ignored.

-So, let me wrap up today and remind you
+So, let me wrap up today and remind you:

 2.2 ounces Sodium Hydroxide

 Weighing time: 8 minutes